y683yz/Yousician/README.md

 # Output sample

-The output is a list with tuples (song and artist)
+The each line of the output is song and artist:

   - example 1